macfrei/design-exercise-template-21-5/design/README.md

 ## Building your project

-This exercise involves a lot of planning and comminication.
+This exercise involves a lot of planning and communication.

 ### General Workflow

-1. Work in a team of 4 or 5
+1. Work in a team of 4
 2. You will have only one repository per team
 3. Split up in groups of 2 to work effectively in pair programming
 4. Use a git workflow with branches to create this group project